bloominstituteoftechnology/webapi-i-challenge/README.md

 * If the user is found and the new information is valid:

-  * update the user document in the database using the new information sent in the `reques body`.
+  * update the user document in the database using the new information sent in the `request body`.
   * return HTTP status code `200` (OK).
   * return the newly updated _user document_.